Condi Druid Tips and Boss Examples

-For pets, you can start on Red Moa for burst fury at the beginning, and then use jungle stalker as a might source for the rest of the fight.
+For pets, you can start on Red Moa for burst fury at the beginning, using , and then use jungle stalker as a might source () for the rest of the fight.
 If you don’t trust your team’s CC on Knuckles, you can also use Wyvern instead of Red Moa.

-1 druid should play Axe/Torch + Axe/Axe at Sloth, since it’s vital as a druid to pull the slublings into the cleave range of your group.
+One druid should play Axe/Torch + Axe/Axe at Sloth, since it’s vital as a druid to pull the slublings into the cleave range of your group.
 The slublings spawn every 30 seconds starting from 6:30 on the enrage timer, so you should base your rotation around that, and try to be ready to pull with after a chronomancer has grouped them together with .

-Make sure to buff your group, after his CC has finished, so you don’t waste any modifiers while he is immune to damage!
+Make sure to buff your group, just before or straight after his CC has finished, so you don’t waste any modifiers while he is immune to damage!

 I would recommend using double CC pets at sloth, since fury will be covered by Condi PS warriors.
 You should use Wyvern & Pink Moa (or Black Moa if available) for every CC if possible.
 You can also use & while in avatar to give for the next DPS phase while simultaneously CC’ing the boss.

 If your chronomancers are not cleansing Sloth’s fear, then you can run instead of to stun break your subgroup every time, however this a decent DPS loss for your group, considering chronomancer can do the same without sacrificing any noticeable group buffs.

 You can run axe/axe to help pulling mobs with .

-You should run to remove conditions from your allies, and take , & , traited with Nature Magic to provide protection and vigor for your group!
+You should run to remove conditions from your allies, and take , & , traited with Nature Magic to provide protection, vigor and some might for your group!

 Stronghold of the Faithful